 People who are strong in logical-mathematical intelligence are good at reasoning, recognizing patterns and analyze problems logically.
 These individuals tend to think conceptually about numbers, relationships and patterns.
 They are good at understanding and solving complex computations and also have excellent problem solving skills.

 Skills Include – Problem solving, classifying and categorizing information, working with abstract concepts, handling long chains of reasoning to make local progressions, enjoy experimenting, performing complex mathematical calculations, working with geometric shapes, reasoning scientifically.

 Career Choice Include – Scientists, Engineers, Computer programmers, Researchers, Accountants, Mathematicians, etc.

 Visually Intelligent people have ability of thinking in terms of visuals, they are good at expressing things visually.
 They can retain information when presented visually.
 They prefer looking at maps for directions rather than reading them.

 Skills Include –Puzzle building, reading, writing, understanding charts and graphs, sense of direction, sketching, painting, creating visual metaphors and analogies (perhaps through the visual arts), manipulating images, recognize patterns easily.

 Career Choice Include – Navigators, sculptors, visual artists, inventors, architects, interior designers, mechanics, engineers.

-Those who have strong interpersonal intelligence are good understanding and interacting with other people.
-These individuals are skilled at assessing the emotions, motivations, desires and intentions of those around them.
+Those who have strong interpersonal intelligence are good at understanding and interacting with other people.
+These individuals are skilled at assessing the emotions, motivations, desires and intentions of people around them.
 They have the ability to understand other people.
 It’s an ability we all need, but is especially important for teachers, clinicians, salespersons, or politicians — anybody who deals with other people.